 Although I don't have many pretty graphics yet, my pages should load faster.
 (Don't you hate waiting for pages to load?)
 As a courtesy to text-based browser users (and those of you with image loading turned off), I give text descriptions of the graphics that I do have.
 I also don't have separate graphic and text versions of pages, or use commands specific to one brand of browser.
 That kind of defeats the intent of HTML.
 I have seen this described as being "Multi-Browser Enhanced."
 I don't give a rat's ass what browser you use, it's none of my business.
 Unless they pay me, I'm not going to have a link to download anyone's browser, and maybe not even then.
 Although I use some newer HTML tags, I try not to use any that will break older browsers.
 I have viewed my pages with Lynx, Internet Explorer 2.1, 3.0, 4.0, 5.0, Netscape 2.0, 3.0, 4.7, and CompuServe Mosaic, and they look acceptable on all of them.
-I've even tried using the PC-based WebTV Viewer.
-Due to WebTV's narrow screen and my sometimes wide pages, changing to a smaller font in WebTV (if possible) is advised.
+[I guess this needs to be updated to include IE up to 11, Chrome 45, FireFox 42, and a couple Android browsers.]
 I also don't have a bunch of links like "Click (here) for whatever."
 The idea is to have regular text with some of the words as links.

 If I can help it, there will be no metaphors here about information highways, freeways, dirt roads, on-ramps, or cyber-anything.
 I've been using BBSs for about 15 years, and I had my CompuServe account for 9, and I don't know what CyberSpace is, or where to find The Information Superhighway (r).
 If you came here looking for that, I'm sorry, but I can't help you.